-At age 20, Sia already managed multiple businesses: a photo developing franchise, a 58-room three-star hotel and a laundry shop in Iloilo City.
+At age 20, Sia already managed multiple businesses: a photo development franchise, a 58-room three-star hotel, and a laundry shop in Iloilo City.

 Coming from a family with Chinese and Japanese ancestry — “Injap” is a combination of Intsik (“Chinese”) and Japanese — his father Edgar Sr almost convinced his son to rename the business to “Mng Inasl” reducing its character count to eight letters “because Jollibee and Chow King have eight letters and eight is lucky in feng shui.”

 Unconvinced that the ten letters that compose “Mang Inasal” is not bad luck, citing that “Banco de Oro” was doing well in business, Injap managed to persuade his father to lend him capital money.

 It looked like an ominous sign at the beginning when the store’s grill exhaust malfunctioned.
 So instead of serving chicken barbecue, Sia and his employees fried the chicken.
 But instead of losing out customers, the public accepted the sudden change in menu.
 So what was thought as an ominous sign was an epiphany of grander things to come.
 In just eight months, Sia repaid the loan he owed from his father.

 After successfully operating the first “Mang Inasal” branch in Iloilo City, more branch openings followed as the public warmly received its barbecue menu.

 Sia’s entrepreneurial spirit has always shown even before he dropped out of university to pursue “Mang Inasal.”
 Gifted with persuasive talents, Sia managed to convince the parents of three of his classmates to join him to set up a small hotel named “People’s Hotel.”
 He also established a photo processing shop where he personally worked inside the dark room.